BishopFox/badPods/README.md

 Multiple likely paths to full cluster compromise (all resources in all namespaces)

 ### How?
-If you only have `privileged=true`, you can eventually get an interactive shell on the node, but you start with non-interactive command execution as root and you'll have to upgrade it if you want interactive access.
-The privesc paths are the same as above.
+If you only have `privileged=true`, you can get interactive root access on the node, but you must jump through a few hoops first.
+You can use Felix Wilhelm's exploit PoC undock.sh to execute one command a time, or you can use [Brandon Edwards and Nick Freeman’s version] which forces the host to connect back to the a listener on the pod for an easy upgrade to interactive root access on the host.
+Another option is to use the Metasploit module [docker privileged container escape](https://www.rapid7.com/db/modules/exploit/linux/local/docker_privileged_container_escape/) which uses the same exploit to upgrade a shell received from a container to a shell on the host.
+Whichever option you choose, the Kubernetes privesc paths as the same as the everything-allowed and hostPID and privileged pod.

 ### Usage and exploitation examples
 [yaml/priv/README.md](yaml/priv/README.md)